sgoehringer/gencc-static-test/docs/_members/Laboratory-for-Molecular-Medicine.md

 logo_2_label:
 logo_2_file:

+# Show this entry as a page
+show_status: false

 # Content isn't currently used but could be added with a few quick updates if needed to allow for pages
 ---